Bradley earns first-round lead with 63 at Canadian Open

 Rory McIlroy bounced back from a missed cut last week, shooting 67, while defending champion Dustin Johnson battled to a 71.
 It could have been worse for Johnson, though, as he was three over par after nine holes.

-Koepka, McIlroy and Johnson are among the big names playing in Hamilton with an eye towards peaking at Pebble Beach next week.
+Koepka, McIlroy and Johnson are among the big names playing in Hamilton with an eye toward peaking at Pebble Beach next week.

 Despite his moderate score, Koepka, in his first start since winning the PGA Championship three weeks ago, was happy with everything except his putting — and a wayward drive into a penalty area at the 10th.